bsolomon1124/misc/azure/azure_notes.md

 Features for scaling Azure VMs:

-- **Availability sets**: a logical grouping of two or more VMs that help keep your application available during planned or unplanned maintenance
+- **Availability sets**: a logical grouping of two or more VMs _in the same data center_ that help keep your application available during planned or unplanned maintenance
     - Do not confuse with Availability Zones; availability sets are _separate deployments in the same data center_
+    - Goal: protect from hardware failures within data centers
 - **Virtual Machine Scale Sets**: let you create and manage a group of identical, load balanced VMs, without configuring a load balancer
     - Scale Sets enable **autoscaling**
     - Automatically creates and integrates with Load Balancer or Application Gateway